keyuncheng/keyuncheng.github.io/posts/readings/paper/ieeeaccess/ieeeaccess20-rc-scaling.md

 * Probably one of the earliest works on scaling for regenerating codes

-* One significant contribution is to prove the lower bounds for Butterfly code (one specific construction of MSR); comparatively, the E-MBR is non-systematic
+* One significant contribution is to prove the lower bounds for both E-MBR and Butterfly code (one specific construction of MBR and MSR);

 ## Weakness